RIVM-bioinformatics/Pacini-typing/README.md

 The application if therefore well suited for the detection of genetic variants in bacteria for which no other software is available.

-> **Important note**: The application was build around two bacterial species: *Vibrio cholerae* and *Bordetella pertussis*.
-The application is not limited to these species, but the application is mainly focused on these species.
+> **Important note**: The application was build around _Vibrio cholerae_.
+The application is not limited to this bacteria, but the application is mainly focused on this.

-The genetic patterns are split up in gene groups.
-Each gene group has certain criteria which must be met in order to be considered a pathogen.
-The overarching criteria are:

-1. Presence or Absence of complete genes
-2. Presence or Absence of Single Nucleotide Polymorphisms (SNPs)
-3. Percentage identity of the gene
-4. Percentage coverage of the gene
-5. Statistical significance values (different values used for different application methods)

-Example of a YAML configuration file with gene group, this file defines the genetic pattern for the O139 serogroup of *Vibrio cholerae*:
+Example of a YAML configuration file with gene group, this file defines the genetic pattern for the O139 serogroup of _Vibrio cholerae_:

 ```yaml
 %YAML 1.2